leanprover/leanprover.github.io/download/index.md

 Ubuntu 14.04 / Ubuntu 14.10
 ---------------------------

-Lean Emacs mode requires Emacs version 24.3 (or greater).
-The Lean Emacs mode is essentially a complete IDE for editing Lean files.
+Lean Emacs mode requires [Emacs](http://www.gnu.org/software/emacs/) version 24.3 (or greater).
+The Lean Emacs mode is a complete IDE for editing Lean files.
 If you want to use Lean Emacs mode to edit Lean files, and don't have Emacs on your system, you can install it using